 While conservative treatments are beneficial to many patients, some may require surgery to treat canal stenosis.
-Patients who experience the continued pain associated with canal stenosis and its causes should contact Laser Spine Institute for information about our outpatient procedures before consenting to traditional open spinal surgery.
+If you experience continued pain associated with canal stenosis, we encourage you to look at all your surgical options, including minimally invasive spine surgery.

 Minimally invasive decompression and stabilization procedures, such as those offered by Laser Spine Institute, are often the clinically appropriate first choice over traditional open spine surgery to treat degenerative spine conditions.
 Our surgeons use a small incision to treat the source of your canal stenosis, without unnecessary muscle tearing and scar tissue.